Architectural Expressionism: A Revolution in Early 20th Century Architecture

 • Contrasting combinations of materials and textures

 These artistic techniques laid the foundation for the development of modern bionic architecture.
+The principles of integrating natural forms in Expressionism foreshadowed the emergence of ecological construction, where harmony with the environment became a key design factor.

 Iconic Structures of the Era

-Erich Mendelsohn, Einstein Tower
+Erich Mendelsohn, Einstein Observatory

 Rudolf Steiner, Goetheanum